RNA polymerase: Eukaryotes

 Eukaryotes have multiple types of nuclear RNAP, each responsible for synthesis of a distinct subset of RNA.
 All are structurally and mechanistically related to each other and to bacterial RNAP:

-Eukaryotic chloroplasts contain an RNAP very highly similar to bacterial RNAP ("plastid-encoded polymerase, PEP").
-They use sigma factors encoded in the nuclear genome.
+Eukaryotic chloroplasts contain a multi-subunit RNAP ("PEP, plastid-encoded polymerase").
+Due to its bacterial origin, the organization of PEP resembles that of current bacterial RNA polymerases: It is encoded by the RPOA, RPOB, RPOC1 and RPOC2 genes on the plastome, which as proteins form the core subunits of PEP, respectively named α, β, β′ and β″.
+Similar to the RNA polymerase in E. coli, PEP requires the presence of sigma (σ) factors for the recognition of its promoters, containing the -10 and -35 motifs.
+Despite the many commonalities between plant organellar and bacterial RNA polymerases and their structure, PEP additionally requires the association of a number of nuclear encoded proteins, termed PAPs (PEP-associated proteins), which form essential components that are closely associated with the PEP complex in plants.
+Initially, a group consisting of 10 PAPs was identified through biochemical methods, which was later extended to 12 PAPs.

 Chloroplast also contain a second, structurally and mechanistically unrelated, single-subunit RNAP ("nucleus-encoded polymerase, NEP").
 Eukaryotic mitochondria use POLRMT (human), a nucleus-encoded single-subunit RNAP.
 Such phage-like polymerases are referred to as RpoT in plants.

 Archaea

 Archaea have a single type of RNAP, responsible for the synthesis of all RNA.
 Archaeal RNAP is structurally and mechanistically similar to bacterial RNAP and eukaryotic nuclear RNAP I-V, and is especially closely structurally and mechanistically related to eukaryotic nuclear RNAP II.

 The history of the discovery of the archaeal RNA polymerase is quite recent.
 The first analysis of the RNAP of an archaeon was performed in 1971, when the RNAP from the extreme halophile Halobacterium cutirubrum was isolated and purified.
 Crystal structures of RNAPs from Sulfolobus solfataricus and Sulfolobus shibatae set the total number of identified archaeal subunits at thirteen.

 Archaea has the subunit corresponding to Eukaryotic Rpb1 split into two.
 There is no homolog to eukaryotic Rpb9 (POLR2I) in the S. shibatae complex, although TFS (TFIIS homolog) has been proposed as one based on similarity.
 There is an additional subunit dubbed Rpo13; together with Rpo5 it occupies a space filled by an insertion found in bacterial β′ subunits (1,377–1,420 in Taq).
 An earlier, lower-resolution study on S. solfataricus structure did not find Rpo13 and only assigned the space to Rpo5/Rpb5.
 Rpo3 is notable in that it's an iron–sulfur protein.
 RNAP I/III subunit AC40 found in some eukaryotes share similar sequences, but does not bind iron.
 This domain, in either case, serves a structural function.

 Archaeal RNAP subunit previously used an "RpoX" nomenclature where each subunit is assigned a letter in a way unrelated to any other systems.
 In 2009, a new nomenclature based on Eukaryotic Pol II subunit "Rpb" numbering was proposed.